danielrigler/twins/README.md

 Heavily influenced by @cfd90's Twine and contains inspiration and code from @infinitedigits, @justmat, @artfwo, @Nuno_Zimas.
 I would like to thank all norns community members for the warm welcome and lot of help I was getting on multiple channels.
 I'm completely new to programming and had a lot of fun hacking this together.
 I tried to create something which is highly playable and controllable without any external gadgets.
 Hope it will be useful for someone.

 **Some of the new features:**
-* Nice reverbs and delays
+* Reverbs and delays
 * Flexible volume control
 * Tape effects
 * Increased parameter ranges
-* Smooth interpolation
+* Smooth transition interpolation
-* 8 freely assignable LFOs with randomization
+* Freely assignable LFOs with randomization
-* Navigation
-* Parameter locking
+* Navigation with parameter locking
 * High-pass and low-pass filters
 * Subharmonics / overtones

-* +Lots of other smaller tweaks and features
++lots of other tweaks and features.

 ### Requirements

-norns
+norns / norns shield

 ### Documentation